jbell303/esp8266-adds-station/user-guide.md

 ## Connecting via a web browser
-* Open a web browser and navigate to [http://weather.local/](http://weather.local/)
-* Note: the `weather.local` address uses mDNS and works best on iOS or Mac, Windows requires installation of Bonjour.
+* Open a web browser and navigate to [http://weather.local/](http://weather.local/) *Note: the `weather.local` address uses mDNS and works best on iOS or Mac, Windows requires installation of Bonjour.
 Android is not supported.
 * You can also connect via the local IP address (e.g. `192.168.x.x`)
 * To find the local IP, navigate to [weather.local](http://weather.local/) on an iOS or Mac and check the local IP at the bottom of the screen.

 ## Checking the weather
-*
+Type the four-letter identifier of the airport you want to check and press `Fetch Weather`